How to Celebrate Saint Patrick’s Day While RVing

 5. Learn the History of the Holiday

-Many of us celebrate the holiday, but do we know where it comes from?
-Saint Patrick’s Day celebrates the anniversary of Saint Patrick’s death in the fifth century.
+Many of us celebrate the holiday, but do we know how it got started?
+Saint Patrick’s Day actually celebrates the anniversary of Saint Patrick’s death in the fifth century.

 Saint Patrick brought much attention to the common clover.
 He used its three leaves to symbolize the three parts of the Christian Trinity: Father, Son, and Holy Spirit.